Rakesh-ada/voice-order/README.md

 3. Scroll down and tap "Add to Home Screen"
 4. Tap "Add" in the top-right corner

+## Latest Updates 🔄

+- **Dark Theme**: Enhanced visibility with dark background and high-contrast text
+- **Direct Speech Recognition**: What you speak is what you see - without formatting
+- **Real-time Display**: Text appears as you speak
+- **Security Enhancements**: Added security headers for safer browsing

 ## How It Works 🔍

 ### Speech Recognition